-Cap rates are an easy, quick-‘n-dirty way to evaluate potential return for a specific property.
-While still based on estimates and projections, cap rates make for simple way to evaluate potential investment properties.
-They’re particularly useful for multifamily properties.
+Cap rates are a quick-‘n-dirty way to estimate the potential return for an income property.
+While still based on estimates and projections, cap rates make for a simple way to evaluate potential investment properties.

 You can use cap rates to compare similar properties.
-If two nearly identical properties in the same neighborhood have different cap rates, one might be a better investment.
+If two nearly identical properties in the same neighborhood have different cap rates, the one with the higher capitalization rate is likely a better investment.

 Sure, cap rates make for a good calculation you can do on a cocktail napkin, but they have plenty of limitations.

 To begin with, they don’t include the cost of financing.
-What if you can secure better financing for Building A over Building B?
+What if you can secure a better investment property loan for Building A over Building B?
 That could mean a lower interest rate, but it could also mean a lower down payment.

 And speaking of down payments, your cash-on-cash return is ultimately a more useful number.
 If you’re putting up $15,000 in cash for a deal, what annual return can you expect on that cash?

-Cap rates only look at the building’s potential performance, not the returns you personally can expect on your money.
-Calculating out a detailed cash flow projection, showcasing all of your monthly expenses (including your mortgage payment) will give you a more accurate sense of your potential return and true monthly reality of managing that property.
+Cap rates only look at the building’s potential performance, not the return on investment you personally can expect to earn.
+Calculating out a detailed cash flow projection, showcasing all of your monthly expenses (including your mortgage payment) will give you a more accurate sense of your potential rate of return and the true monthly reality of managing that property.

 Using Cap Rates to Calculate Value

 Imagine you’re considering buying a multifamily building.
-Say you want a cap rate of at least 10%, and the NOI is $25,000.
-By working backwards, that means the absolute most you should spend on that building is $250,000. ($25,000 / .10, seriously don’t stress over this math!)
+Say you want a cap rate of at least 10%, and the NOI on this particular real estate property is $25,000.
+By working backwards, that means the absolute most you should spend on that building is $250,000. ($25,000 / .10 = $250,000.
+Seriously don’t stress over this math!)